OSGeo/gdal/doc/source/drivers/raster/cog.rst

    * ``LERC_ZSTD`` is available when ``LERC`` and ``ZSTD`` are available.

+   * ``JXL`` is for JPEG-XL, and is only available when using internal libtiff and building GDAL against https://github.com/libjxl/libjxl .
+JXL compression may only be used on datasets with 4 bands or less.
+     Option added in GDAL 3.4

 -  **LEVEL=integer_value**: DEFLATE/ZSTD/LERC_DEFLATE/LERC_ZSTD/LZMA compression level.
    A lower number will
    result in faster compression but less efficient compression rate.